Wireless Quantum Key Distribution in Indoor Environments: Numerical Results

-In order to enhance the performance in the previous case, the light beam of the QKD source should be narrowed and directed toward the QKD receiver.
-This can be achieved in practice by adopting a proper beam steering technique~\cite{gomez2015beyond}.
-Here, we simulate this effect by directing a beam with $\Theta_{1/2}=5\degree$ toward the QKD receiver.
+Figures \ref{fig_key_rate_3D_center} and \ref{fig_key_rate_3D_corner} imply that while there are certain regions in which secret key exchange is possible with minimal beam alignment, additional beam steering can substantially improve the system performance.
+At the source, this can be achieved by narrowing the light beam and directing it toward the QKD receiver \cite{gomez2015beyond}.
+Here, we simulate this effect by directing a beam with $\Theta_{1/2}=5\degree$ toward the QKD receiver, while the receiver's telescope orientation is fixed facing downward.
 As shown in Fig.~\ref{fig_key_rate_3D_corner_BS}, the system can now tolerate a larger amount of PSD in comparison to Fig.~\ref{fig_key_rate_3D_corner}, where the QKD source is sending light in a non-direct manner with respect to the QKD receiver.
-Alternatively, in this case, one can use a larger FOV at the receiver, which allows us to cover a larger area.
+Alternatively, in this case, one can use a larger FOV at the receiver, which allows us to cover a larger area for a mobile user.